-Having owned more laptops than I care to mention in my time, including a large number of Macs, I know from experience how frustrating it can be when overheating issues interfere with the functioning, or even worse, cause the machine to shut down.
+Having owned more laptops than I care to mention in my time, including many Macs, I know from experience how frustrating it can be when overheating issues interfere with the functioning, or even worse, cause the machine to shut down.

 - There are some new designs on the market that work without a fan nowadays.
 One advantage of this type being that they don't need to be connected to a power source to function.
 They are also very quiet.

-- As well as cooling your device, a well designed pad will often also provide a comfortable angle for viewing and typing.
+- As well as cooling your device, a well designed pad can often also provide a comfortable angle for viewing and typing.

 Here are my 3 recommendations: